-There are 5 techniques for males and 3 for females in the remaining individual age/gender divisions to be performed.
+There are 3 techniques for males and females in the remaining individual age/gender divisions to be performed.
 The detailed description is presented in Table.

-No Τe echnique Description

-INO English Korean

-1 Jumping Twimyo nopi ap cha Performed using the ball of

-upward front busigi the foot to a target at a height

-snap kick and parallel to the ground.

-2 Jumping Twimyo dollyo chagi Performed using the ball of

-turning kick the foot hitting the target at

-height at a right angle to the

-target. (note the target will be

-vertically oriented).

-3 Flying Twio dolmyo yop Performed using footsword

-spinning side cha jirugi after spinning in the air to a

-piercing kick target at a height. (note the

-target will be vertically

-oriented).

-4 Jumping Twimyo bandae Performed using the heal of

-reverse dollyo chagi the foot, striking the target at

-turning kick a height at a right angle. (note

-the target will be vertically

-oriented).

-5 Flying Twio Nomo Yop Cha Performed using the

-overhead side Jirugi footsword to a vertically

-piercing kick oriented target after flying

-over a tape at a set height.
+No Te echnique Description NO English Korean 1 Jumping upward front snap kick Twimyo nopi ap cha busigi Performed using the ball of the foot to a target at a height and parallel to the ground.
+2 Jumping Twimyo dollyo chagi Performed using the ball of the turning kick foot hitting the target at height at a right angle to the target. (note the target will be vertically oriented).
+5 Flying overhead side piercing kick Twio nomo yop cha jirugi Performed using the footsword to a vertically oriented target after flying over a tape at a set height.